AndrewJFleming/embossed-react-ecommerce/Readme.md

 - [ ] Add navbar search functionality.
 - [ ] Introduce option to apply sales to more than one product or to all products within a category.
 - [ ] Execute get requests using Redux for products and sales.
+- [ ] Include server directory to repo.

 <p align="right">(<a href="#top">back to top</a>)</p>